Topological complexity of n points on a tree: Configuration spaces of points on graphs

 We will sometimes call the number of vertices in a cloud $C$ the \emph{value of $C$}.
-Cloud diagrams also provide a convenient way to determine if $[d]\le[c].$ If this is the case, then the set of edges in the diagram for $[d]$ must be a subset of the set of edges in the diagram for $[c],$ which implies that each cloud in the diagram for $[c]$ must be contained in some cloud in the diagram for $[d].$ For each cloud $D$ in the diagram for $[d],$ the number of edges of $[c]$ which are contained in $D$ plus the sum of the values of the clouds of $[c]$ which are contained in $D$ must equal the value of $D.$ In particular, if the set of edges in $[c]$ equals the set of edges in $[d],$ then the diagrams for $[c]$ and $[d]$ have the same clouds, and $[c]$ and $[d]$ are comparable iff the values of each cloud are the same in both diagrams, in which case $[c]=[d].$ Below is an example.
-The cloud diagram on the left represents the class $[c],$ with $c$ as in Figure \ref{fig:CriticalCell}.
-The middle diagram is a cloud diagram for a class $[d]$ with $[d]\le[c]$ and the diagram on the right is a cloud diagram for a class $[d']$ which is comparable to neither $[c]$ nor $[d].$
+Cloud diagrams also provide a convenient way to determine if $[d]\le[c].$ If this is the case, then the set of edges in the diagram for $[d]$ must be a subset of the set of edges in the diagram for $[c],$ which implies that each cloud in the diagram for $[c]$ must be contained in some cloud in the diagram for $[d].$ For each cloud $D$ in the diagram for $[d],$ the number of edges of $[c]$ which are contained in $D$ plus the sum of the values of the clouds of $[c]$ which are contained in $D$ must equal the value of $D.$ In particular, if the set of edges in $[c]$ equals the set of edges in $[d],$ then the diagrams for $[c]$ and $[d]$ have the same clouds, and $[c]$ and $[d]$ are comparable if and only if the values of each cloud are the same in both diagrams, in which case $[c]=[d].$ In Figure \ref{fig:Clouds}, the middle diagram is a cloud diagram for a class $[d]$ with $[d]\le[c]$ and the diagram on the right is a cloud diagram for a class $[d']$ which is comparable to neither $[c]$ nor $[d].$